From left: Nikon S, Nikon M & Nikon I

 Most of these models have various engravings as they were produced during Japan's occupation. 'made in occupied japan' can be found on most bodies, lenses and accessories, as well as 'EP', indicating an item sold via American military shops in Japan.
 Only the Nikon M has the letter 'M' preceding its serial number.

-Be aware that all models should have their serial number engraved in the left upper corner of the inside of its back, too.
+Important note: Be aware that all models should have their serial number engraved in the left upper corner of the inside of its back, too.
+Backs with an other number may not fit, since all cameras were made and adjusted by hand!

 All models have a horizontal cloth shutter (1 - 1/500 sec.), which needs attention.
 The range finder system - with automatic parallax adjustment - is quite simple but accurate.
 It's also easy to adjust.